Church history and the sands of time ... learning lessons from the past for today and the future (Photograph: Patrick Comerford)

 Rowan Williams, Why study the past?
 The quest for the historical church (2005).

-2.2: The Challenges facing the communion of global Anglicanism today, including the Anglican Covenant.
+2.2: Seminar: The challenges facing the communion of global Anglicanism today, including the Anglican Covenant.

-Canon Patrick Comerford is Lecturer in Anglicanism, Liturgy and Church History, the Church of Ireland Theological Institute, Dublin.
-This lecture on 22 January 2015 was part of the MTh Year II course, TH 8825: Anglican Studies in an Irish context
+(Revd Canon Professor) Patrick Comerford is Lecturer in Anglicanism, Liturgy and Church History, the Church of Ireland Theological Institute, Dublin.
+This lecture on 25 January 2016 was part of the MTh Year II course, TH 8825: Anglican Studies in an Irish context